 - Three-Course Discounted Course Fee: CAD $1399+HST

-We offer optional accommodations at Queen’s Student Residence from August 10 to August 23.
-Each booking includes a private bedroom within a shared two-bedroom unit.
+We offer optional accommodations at Queen’s Student Residence from the evening of August 9 to the morning of August 22.
+Each booking includes a private bedroom within a shared two-bedroom unit with a shared washroom (see below).
 If you have any questions, please contact us at neurotech.microcredentials@queensu.ca.
+It is also quite possible to sublet a room in a student house/apartment in the summer if you would prefer to organize that on your own.
+There are some facebook pages for that, such as: https://www.facebook.com/groups/QueensUniversityStudentHousing/

 - Residence Room Fee (optional):